It all started with a cup of coffee and a blank page. 90,000 words later, I've decided to start posting my work online.

 Sharks and dartha eels could take the drowned sailors, Bloth and his men would take whatever was left of the sunken ships' cargoes.
 His hands loosened at the thought.

 It was far from an auspicious day for sailing on the west.
 The mother was angry and would show her children no mercy.
 However the very life on Mer depended on the sea, and countless ships would still brave the treacherous water that day.
 The morrow would be bountiful.

 They just had to survive the storm.

 Captain Bloth shut his eyes and breathed in.
 He saw himself as a young boy sneaking into a tavern.
 He could almost smell the reek of stale ale again, as he could still hear the voice of the drunken seaman he'd encountered.
-The man had lost his sons to a storm no many moons before, and had cursed the sea for long before blubbering something about Merians living in a world with no salty water.
+The man had lost his sons to a storm no many moons before and had cursed the sea for long before blubbering something about Merians living in a world with no salt water.

-Noy jitat, like thousand leviathans squirming on jitatin land I tell you boy.
+Noy jitat, like thousand leviathans squirming on jitatin land I tell you, boy.
 Fearful, aren't they?
-No matter how big and strong they are, without water they're no mightier than barnacles.
+No matter how big and strong they are, without water, they're no mightier than barnacles.

 Bloth hadn't cursed as much, but he had damned all the twenty seas when his mother had finally revealed him about his father.
 A drowned sailor.
 She'd loved him.

 The sea is our mother my dear.